BioinfoMachineLearning/cryoppp/README.md

 `tar -zxvf 10005.tar.gz -C`

-## Option 2: Users perferring scripts
+## Option 2: Use scripts to download all the cryo-EM micrographs from EMPIAR and labels from Zenodo
 `git clone https://github.com/BioinfoMachineLearning/cryoppp.git` \
 `cd download_micrographs_motion_correction_files` \
 `python downloading_micrographs_from_EMPIAR.py`